 How Do Student Loans Work?

-Now that we’ve established the difference between student loans and scholarships/grants, let’s find out how do students loans work?
+Now that we’ve established the difference between student loans and scholarships/grants, let’s find out how does an education loan work?

 Your student loan comprises of “principal” and “interest”

 Student loan interest rates are one of the most important elements of your student loan.
-They directly affect your long term cost.
-An interest rate is the cost of taking out your loan.
-It is calculated as a percentage of the amount you borrow and added on to your loan.
+They directly affect your long-term cost.
+An interest rate is a cost of taking out your loan.
+It is calculated as a percentage of the amount you borrow and added to your loan.
 Interest rates come in two types –

 Fixed interest rate – Remains constant throughout the tenure of your student loan.